zinob/RPI_SGP30/README.rst

 Library to read |eCO_2| and TVOC from the `SGP30 sensor <https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9_Gas_Sensors/Sensirion_Gas_Sensors_SGP30_Datasheet_EN.pdf>`_.
 Based on the smbus2 i2c library for ease of use.

+It should be compatible with both python 2 and 3 but is currently only tested under Python 2.7

 Quick usage-example:
 --------------------